Council tax – summonses and liability orders

 How we can help you

 We want to help you resolve any problems you have paying your council tax.

 If you cannot pay the full amount (including costs), or you have another issue you’d like to discuss, you must contact us immediately to discuss your situation.

-You don’t need an appointment.
-Drop in between 9am and 4pm before the hearing date on your summons notice.
+By booking a telephone appointment between 9am and 4pm BEFORE the hearing date on your summons notice.

 Our surgeries take place every Wednesday (except on public holidays) by telephone call.
 Please note the call back may be from a withheld number.